 Custodians can be categorized by their technical approach to storing private keys:

 The first type of custodian, which are often affiliated with either crypto exchanges or established institutions like Fidelity, are standalone businesses that aim to mirror the same operating structures of traditional finance.

 These custodians typically employ "cold storage" — a method of storing private keys that reflects the same physical security paradigm that sees traditional assets like gold being stored in air-gapped vaults.

-Private keys are held offline in specialized hardware, and a small portion of assets are left in hot wallets (which are online) for ease of access.
-Exactly how these wallets are managed will vary from custodian to custodian, but one thing will remain the same: the third party custodian is firmly in control of the keys.
+Private keys are held offline in specialized hardware, and a small portion of assets are left in hot crypto wallets (which are online) for ease of access.
+Exactly how these crypto wallets are managed will vary from custodian to custodian, but one thing will remain the same: the third party custodian is firmly in control of the keys.
 They use them to interact with the blockchain on your behalf and generate public keys to receive transfers.

 In place of the private keys, you are issued a good old username and password.
 This separates you from the raw mechanics of the blockchain, granting you a degree of convenience.

 But it comes with big trade-offs.
 Not least, that — legally speaking — depositing assets with this kind of digital asset custodian could be considered to be a bailment (sale) — a detail that could mean the difference between bankruptcy and being able to recover assets in the event of custodian collapse.

 The latest breed of third party custodians are built on the cryptographic breakthrough of multi-party computation (MPC).
 This innovation effectively divides the private keys and scatters the sensitive key material between multiple locations.
 The vulnerability of holding a single private key is thus avoided, and signing takes place in a distributed fashion.